mloskot/qt-creator-plugin-boostbuild/README.md

   [Building Qt Creator from Git](http://qt-project.org/wiki/Building-Qt-Creator-from-Git) and support through qt-creator list,
 * Vladimir Prus for answering questions about Boost.Build,
-* Authors of existing project manager plugins for Qt Creator - prime learning source,
+* Authors of existing project manager plugins for Qt Creator - prime learning resource,

 lots of thanks to!